calculix/CalculiX-Examples/Setup.md

 ```
 #### CalculiX

 Under Windows, I recommend the [bConverged](http://bconverged.com/) build.
 It has nice SciTE integration with syntax highlighting and execution hotkeys for various relevant file types.
+However, it is out of maintenance since version 2.10.

 If you are not familiar with this distribution, the
 [GettingStarted Tutorial](http://bconverged.com/content/calculix/doc/GettingStarted.pdf) is recommended.